E-courses

 Go To This Course

-Arrow Arrow Vaccine Training for Medical Assistants
+Arrow Arrow Vaccine Training for Medical Assistants *Updates Coming in 2024*

 For optimal user experience, please use Firefox or Google Chrome.

 We understand that the knowledge and skills of medical assistants widely differ, as there is no standard vaccine training curriculum for Medical Assisting schools.
-This course is approximately 1 hour in length, and is designed for entry-level medical assistants.
+This free course is approximately 1 hour in length, and is designed for entry-level medical assistants.

 Register today to learn about best practices for vaccinations, including storage and handling, locating vaccine schedules, rights of administration, and guidance on how to administer vaccine properly to various populations.